r-devel/r-dev-env/docs/container_setup/localsetup.md

 7. After clicking on that button we will see our container is getting ready.
 It will take some time.
 So till that time you can have coffee :)
 ![image](https://github.com/r-devel/r-dev-env/assets/72031540/044d1e27-22a6-45df-82ec-8fb65abd75e8)
 8. We can also test whether the dev container is working or not by just printing the environment variables mentioned in the welcome message on the terminal.
 And there we go!!!
-We have setup our R Dev Container locally.
+We have setup our R Dev Env locally.
 ![image](https://github.com/r-devel/r-dev-env/assets/72031540/026668de-a9bb-49bc-a515-c16a218b685d)

 9. The container will be closed when you close VSCode.
 To reopen the container, open the r-dev-env directory in VSCode.